 1. Follow safety and hygiene guidelines

-We keep repeating it but following safety and hygiene rules is the best way to stay safe on your holidays in Val d'Isere: keep a distance of 2 metres, wash your hands and wear a mask (or cover your nose and mouth).
+We keep repeating it but following safety and hygiene rules is the best way to stay safe on your holidays in Val d'Isere: keep a distance of at least 1 metre, wash your hands and wear a mask.
 Try not to touch your face as well... we know, easier said than done!

 2. Trust local businesses

 Not only are businesses in Val d'Isere putting safety and hygiene measures in place but they've also made cancellations much more flexible.
 This means that, if for any reason you're forced to cancel your holiday, you'll probably be given a full refund.
 Look out for our Covid-Proof Booking symbol when booking your accommodation, your ski lessons, your ski hire or your activities on SeeValdIsere.com.